rohanmahy/mls-ratchet-tree-options/draft-mahy-mls-ratchet-tree-options.md

 The `group_info_extensions` object is the list of GroupInfo extensions, omitting any `ratchet_tree` extension (if present).
 The only other GroupInfo extension defined in the base protocol is `external_pub`, the public key of the external commiter.
 The `group_info_extensions` is often an empty list.

-The `Signature` in the PartialGroupInfo is the signature produced by the committer (represented by leaf index in the GroupInfo as the `signer`).
+The `Signature` in the PartialGroupInfo is the signature produced by the committer (represented by its leaf index in the GroupInfo as the `signer`).

 # Security Considerations